Frequently Asked Questions

 What is FAST?

 FAST is a Fulton County Public Charter School offering grades K-8.
 Our objective is to provide an education based on design thinking and problem-solving with an emphasis on science, technology, engineering, and mathematics (STEM) to children in our diverse community.
-Click to read our Charter Petition.
+Click to read our Charter Contract.

 The Governing Board of Fulton Academy of Science and Technology includes a founding member, parents, and other supporters of FAST and STEM Education.
 The governing board is fully accountable to the school community, Fulton County Schools, and GADOE.

 The internal administration includes the Principal, Assistant Principal for grades kindergarten through fourth, Assistant Principal for grades fifth through eighth, Chief Business Officer, Dean of Students, Innovation Director, Special Services Director, and Technology Director.

 To be eligible, a student must reside in Fulton County, outside of the Atlanta city limits, and must meet the minimum age and other requirements to attend a traditional Fulton County public school.
 FAST does not discriminate on the basis of race, ethnicity, national origin, gender, religion, or disability.

 The application process begins in January.
 The lottery takes place in February.
 Students who are not selected in the lottery due to space limitations will be placed on a waiting list and may be notified at any time before the tenth day of school if there is an opening.
 Students applying after the February lottery will be placed on the waitlist in the order they apply.
 Once accepted, please note certain documents will need to be presented in person to complete the registration process.

 How big is FAST?

 FAST has approximately 600 students in grades K-8.
 The average class size is 24 students.